RamilGauss/MMO-Framework/readme.txt

     Engine features:

-  Multi-threaded game engine - the ability to control the initial number of threads and the number of modules in the thread.
+  The ability to control the initial number of modules.
 The module is a graphical, physical, network, GUI, etc engines.

   MMO (network) component can work with more than one million Clients.